chrisbroski/supportyourlocal/README.md

 ## Features for next next version

-### Image upload

-* PNG and JPG optimization
-* resize: thumbnail, medium, large, and original
-    * on upload and initial load (for backward compat)
-    * make sure to delete all versions (thumb and web size)

 Custom fonts - Upload and make available in style guide.

 Style guide page.
 Populate drop-down from guide colors.